Senioriousg/my-resume/resume(eng).typ

     ),
   )
 ][
-  I'm now a junior student in Turing Class, an honors program of computer science founded by School of Electronics Engineering and Computer Science (EECS) at Peking University (PKU).
+  I am currently a junior student in Turing Class, an honors program of computer science founded by the School of Electronics Engineering and Computer Science (EECS) at Peking University (PKU).

-  I'm interested in many fields of computer science, including computer systems, LLMs and the intersection of AI and logic.
+  I have broad interests in computer science, particularly in computer systems, large language models (LLMs), and the intersection of AI and logic.
 ]

 == #fa-graduation-cap EDUCATION

 #sidebar(with-line: true, side-width: 12%)[
-  2023.09
+  Sep 2023

   --